-The classified job categories were treated as separate job groups: Administrative Superintendent of Buildings & Grounds, College Accountant, Basic Crafts, Skilled Trades/Crafts (Supervisory), Senior Custodial Supervisor, Security Director/Assistant Director, Media Services/Print Shop, and Mail Message Services Worker.
-These categories were treated as separate Units, even though they are under the required number of 5 for an Affirmative Action Unit, because the University supplied availability data and Utilization Analysis Worksheets for them as unique job categories on the campus.
-However, underutilization resulting from the calculation on these worksheets was not included in the underutilization figures.
-Only job groups that contain the minimum number of employees required for utilization analysis (and above that number) were included as underutilization.
-The groups too small to analyze are listed on page 20 page 18 Prepared By: Celeste Wortes The following is a list of the number of staff underutilized in the affirmative action units by ethnicity, and females.
-Our analysis separates the levels of faculty (i.e. Professorial, Instructor, Lecturer) wherever at least five persons exist in each level.
-It also separates the Noninstructional from instructional staff category.
-The Affirmative Action units listed below are those groups, consisting of 5 or more, in which underutilization still exists, as identified by the Fall 2006 Utilization Analysis:
+The classified jobs categories were treated as separate job groups: Chief Administrative and Administrative Superintendent of Buildings & Grounds, Computer Systems Manager, College Accountant, Basic Crafts, Skilled Trades/Crafts (Supervisory), Custodial Supervisor, Security Director/Assistant Director, Media Services/Print Shop, and Mail Message Services Worker.
+These categories were treated as separate units, even though they are under the required number of 5 for an Affirmative Action Unit, because the University supplied availability data and

+Utilization Analysis Worksheets for them as unique job categories on the campus.
+However, underutilization resulting from the calculations on these worksheets was not included in the underutilization figures.
+Only job groups that contain the minimum number of employees required for utilization analysis (and above the number) were included as underutilization.
+The groups too small to analyze are listed on page 19.

+The following is a list of the number of staff underutilized in the affirmative action units by ethnicity, and females.
+Our analysis separates the levels of faculty (i.e. Professorial, Instructor, Lecturer) wherever at least 5 persons exist in each level.
+It also separates the Non-Instructional from Instructional staff category.
+The Affirmative Action units listed below are those groups, consisting of 5 or more, in which underutilization still exists, as identified by the Fall 2007 Utilization Analysis: